rwood/fluentmigrator/src/FluentMigrator.SchemaGen/README.md

   * Generates a class per table ordered by FK dependency constraints.
   * Migration class are number based a migration version: major.minor.patch.step
     * You supply the major.minor.patch  (e.g. **3.1.2**)
-    * The step is generated and defines the execution order of the classes.
+    * The step number is generated and defines the execution order of the classes.
     * You can optionally start/end step number to support merging sets of generated classes.
     * Shows internal migration number as a comment.
       * Useful when debugging to run a migration up to a previous migration number and then test the failing SQL.